courtneyr-dev/post-formats-power-up/docs/SETUP-COMPLETE.md

 ## 🎉 **All Testing Infrastructure Successfully Implemented!**

-Your Post Formats Power-Up plugin now has **enterprise-grade** testing and deployment infrastructure matching professional WordPress plugins like Yoast SEO, WooCommerce, and Advanced Custom Fields.
+Your Post Formats for Block Themes plugin now has **enterprise-grade** testing and deployment infrastructure matching professional WordPress plugins like Yoast SEO, WooCommerce, and Advanced Custom Fields.

 ---